dh00mk3tu/useNetFlux/content/documentation.md

 ### Retries

-`useNetStack` supports automatic retries when a network request fails.
+`useNetFlux` supports automatic retries when a network request fails.
 The number of retries and delay between retries can be configured.

 - **Global default**: 3 retries with a 1-second delay.